Vertex Energy (NASDAQ:VTNR) Shares Gap Up to $0.57

-VTNR has been the topic of a number of recent analyst reports.
-Zacks Investment Research lowered Vertex Energy from a “hold” rating to a “sell” rating in a research report on Friday, August 14th.
-HC Wainwright reaffirmed a “buy” rating and issued a $4.00 target price on shares of Vertex Energy in a research report on Wednesday, August 12th.
+VTNR has been the subject of a number of research analyst reports.
+Zacks Investment Research downgraded Vertex Energy from a “hold” rating to a “sell” rating in a report on Friday, August 14th.
+HC Wainwright reiterated a “buy” rating and issued a $4.00 price target on shares of Vertex Energy in a report on Wednesday, August 12th.

 The company has a quick ratio of 1.37, a current ratio of 1.55 and a debt-to-equity ratio of 2.46.
 The firm has a market capitalization of $25.88 million, a P/E ratio of -1.03 and a beta of 2.07.
 The stock has a fifty day moving average of $0.53 and a 200-day moving average of $0.60.

 An institutional investor recently raised its position in Vertex Energy stock.
-Private Advisor Group LLC lifted its holdings in Vertex Energy Inc (NASDAQ:VTNR) by 71.3% in the 1st quarter, according to its most recent filing with the SEC.
-The firm owned 57,903 shares of the industrial products company’s stock after purchasing an additional 24,100 shares during the period.
-Private Advisor Group LLC owned about 0.13% of Vertex Energy worth $35,000 at the end of the most recent quarter.
-14.65% of the stock is owned by institutional investors and hedge funds.
+Private Advisor Group LLC grew its stake in Vertex Energy Inc (NASDAQ:VTNR) by 71.3% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 57,903 shares of the industrial products company’s stock after acquiring an additional 24,100 shares during the period.
+Private Advisor Group LLC owned 0.13% of Vertex Energy worth $35,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 14.65% of the company’s stock.

 Vertex Energy Company Profile (NASDAQ:VTNR)